Jathin04Jan/Flappy-bird/README.md

 1. Make sure you have Python installed on your system.
 2. Clone this repository to your local machine.
-3. Install the required dependencies by running `pip3 install pygame` and 'pip3 install neat-python'.
+3. Install the required dependencies by running `pip3 install pygame` and `pip3 install neat-python`.
 4. Run the script `flappy_bird.py` by executing `python flappy_bird.py`.

 ## Game Controls